prepare/Radius/README.md

 I try to merge it.

-But I will change your code to meed our need too.
+But I will change your code to meet our needs too.

 Please think of this repo is just a design and playground repo.
 Quick/ Fast / (and+- dirty)